Rocky Mountaineer – Travelling West – Banff to Vancouver

 Depart Ottawa

-Today you will depart Ottawa for your overnight flights to Vienna.
-You will be served a dinner and breakfast on board.
+Today you will depart Ottawa for your flights to Munich.
+You will be served a dinner and a continental breakfast on board the overnight flight to Europe.

 Day 2